Listen to the post, Glycemic Index vs. Glycemic Load Food Chart, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

-You wake up, you go to the bathroom, then you come out to the kitchen and make yourself a “healthy” breakfast consisting of Special K cereal, and since you’re on a fat loss diet, you pour some skim milk over top, and top it with a healthy sliced banana.
+Since you’re on a fat loss diet, you pour some skim milk over top, then you top it with some healthy sliced bananas.

 Other days when you’re in a rush, you may simply opt for a low fat bagel with margarine.

-Maybe if healthy meant spiking your blood with a quick overload of sugar.
+Well, maybe if healthy meant spiking your blood sugar with a quick overload of sugar.

 Carbohydrates.

-The glycemic index is simply a measurement of how fast 50g of carbohydrates in foods can raise blood sugar levels after they are digested.
+The glycemic index (GI) is simply a number from 0-100 that measures how fast a food containing 50g of carbohydrates can raise blood sugar levels after they are digested and converted into glucose in the blood.

-The higher the number, the quicker and more drastic rise in blood sugar levels occur, 2-3 hours after a meal.
+The higher the number on the glycemic index, the quicker and more drastic rise in blood sugar levels occur, 2-3 hours after a meal.

 Foods that raise blood sugar levels quickly are classified as high glycemic carbohydrates.